jnozzi/cocoadev.com/markdown/NotificationsAcrossThreads.md

 Cocoa uses Notifications as a convenient way to broadcast one message to multiple Clients.
-See General/NSNotification, General/NSNotificationCenter, and General/NotificationSampleCode for more information on using notifications.
+See NSNotification, NSNotificationCenter, and NotificationSampleCode for more information on using notifications.

-When your application posts a notification with General/NSNotificationCenter your app will block until all of the registered notification observers have processed your notification.
+When your application posts a notification with NSNotificationCenter your app will block until all of the registered notification observers have processed your notification.
 This is very convenient -- observers receive notifications immediately and posters can continue knowing all interested parties have processed their requests.
-(Note that the General/NSDistributedNotificationCenter does not behave this way -- I'll save that for another time)
+(Note that the NSDistributedNotificationCenter does not behave this way -- I'll save that for another time)

 But this poses a problem for multi-threaded apps.
 If an app posts a notification from a secondary thread, the observers will receive the notification on that secondary thread.
-Often, as is the case in the General/NotificationSampleCode example, it isn't obvious that that's the case.
+Often, as is the case in the NotificationSampleCode example, it isn't obvious that that's the case.
 The secondary thread is a tight method with a clear beginning, middle, and end.

-This is a problem because much of General/AppKit isn't thread-safe -- unless you know otherwise, General/AppKit operations should be performed on the main thread only.
-Most of Carbon (which provides the implementation for a number of General/AppKit functions, such as the menu bar) also is not thread-safe -- all Carbon operations should be performed on the main thread only.
-And General/OpenGL (to bring up another example) is thread-safe only if you can guarantee its only being called on one thread (not necessarily the main thread) -- I call General/OpenGL "Thread Agnostic".
+This is a problem because much of AppKit isn't thread-safe -- unless you know otherwise, AppKit operations should be performed on the main thread only.
+Most of Carbon (which provides the implementation for a number of AppKit functions, such as the menu bar) also is not thread-safe -- all Carbon operations should be performed on the main thread only.
+And OpenGL (to bring up another example) is thread-safe only if you can guarantee its only being called on one thread (not necessarily the main thread) -- I call OpenGL "Thread Agnostic".
 App writers need to be very conscious of the work they are doing on secondary threads and ensure only safe functions and methods are used at this time.

 Here's a sample program that illustrates the problem: